 Testing of Active Pharmaceutical Ingredients (APIs) is a routine activity in many Official Medicines Control Laboratories (OMCLs) of the General European OMCL Network (GEON).
 OMCLs also make important contributions to the development and improvement of European Pharmacopoeia monographs by their active participation in different Ph.
 Eur. working groups at the EDQM.

-EU legislation in the field of medicines and, in particular, different provisions of the Falsified Medicines Directive (FMD) 2011/62/EC, which came into force as of 2013, entail the need for better surveillance of APIs originating from unauthorised illegal sources and, consequently, the necessity to establish appropriate measures to countercat them are also aknowledge and considered in Strategy Paper II (2010) of the Heads of Medicines Agency (HMA), as well as the Council of Europe's Convention on the counterfeiting of medical products and similar crimes involving threats to public health (referred to as MEDICRIME Convention).
+EU legislation in the field of medicines and, in particular, different provisions of the Falsified Medicines Directive (FMD) 2011/62/EC, which came into force as of 2013, entail the need for better surveillance of APIs originating from unauthorised illegal sources and, consequently, the necessity to establish appropriate measures to counteract them are also aknowledged and considered in Strategy Paper II (2010) of the Heads of Medicines Agency (HMA), as well as the Council of Europe's Convention on the counterfeiting of medical products and similar crimes involving threats to public health (referred to as MEDICRIME Convention).

 API Working Group